 Here are a few day tours to Rastoke that are worth checking out:

 Trakošćan Castle, Zagorje

-So if you happen to find yourself around Zagreb, Croatia’s capital, taking an hour-long drive to visit one of their most preserved castles is definitely worth the effort.
+So if you happen to find yourself around Zagreb, Croatia’s capital, taking an hour-long drive to visit one of their most preserved 13th-century castles is definitely worth the effort.

 What to see in Trakošćan Castle?

-What to try at Trakošćan Castle?
+What to eat at Trakošćan Castle?

 The Zagorje region is known for štrukli, a soft pillowy dough stuffed with sweet or savory fillings, most commonly cottage cheese.
 A true comfort food!

 Where to stay to visit Trakošćan Castle?